MicrosoftDocs/microsoft-365-docs/microsoft-365/solutions/apps-license-select.md

 keywords:
 ---

-# Select and acquire app licenses in a managed environment
+# Select and acquire app licenses in Intune